MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-latest-update.md

 For more details on code migration steps, see [Code Migration](../dev-tools/developer-home-page.md#code-migration).
 After code migration is complete, continue to Scenario 3.

 ## Scenario 3: Upgrade to the most current application update
 These steps apply to customers who are live on an earlier release and want to perform a full upgrade to the most recent platform and application versions.
 Customers who have already deployed and configured a production environment might also fall into this category, even if they haven't gone live yet.
-If you are not upgrading your application, but want to upgrade your platform to the latest bits, use Scenario 4 below, especially if you have no customizations of the platform models.
+If you are not upgrading your application, but want to only upgrade your platform to the latest bits, use Scenario 4 below.

 ### Upgrade your code

 First, upgrade your code as described in Scenario 2.
-This is a developer task and will happen on a developer environment.
+This is a developer task and will happen on a developer environment running the new release you are upgrading to.

-### Upgrade your data
+### Upgrade your data on a development environment

 Execute the data upgrade process on a copy of your target database – if your environment is already live in production then the target database is a copy of production; if your environment is not yet live, it will be your most current database.
-This is a validation process performed by a developer (on a development or test environment) to ensure that the data upgrade completes successfully with the specific set of customizations within this environment – completion of this step helps ensure success in the sandbox and production environments later.
+Execute this process on the development environment running the release you are upgrading to.
+This is a validation process performed by a developer to ensure that the data upgrade completes successfully with the specific set of customizations within this environment – completion of this step helps ensure success in the sandbox UAT and production environments later.
 To copy your database back to a developer environment, follow the steps in [Copy a Microsoft Dynamics 365 for Finance and Operations database from Azure SQL Database to a SQL Server environment](../database/copy-database-from-azure-sql-to-sql-server.md).
 To execute the data upgrade process, follow the steps in [Process for data upgrade for development or demo environments](upgrade-data-to-latest-update.md).

 ### Upgrade your sandbox environment